flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 ### Known Issues

+- Broken support for FSLTL Traffic (sim issue)
+    - FSLTL traffic is not visible to TCAS but auditory warnings are still played !!! info "Root Cause for FSLTL + TCAS Issues" Unfortunately this is an issue with how injected traffic uses certain APIs from MSFS.
+Asobo seems to be aware of the issue and you can track it on the dev support forum link below:

+        [AI aircraft generated airborne do not get returned with the GET_AIR_TRAFFIC Coherent call](https://devsupport.flightsimulator. com/questions/12949/ai-aircraft-generated-airborne-do-not-get-returned.html)

 - No support for offline AI traffic (sim limitation)
 - No support of multiplayer (MSFS) traffic (sim limitation)
 - Possible false detection of ground traffic